amchelapurath2023/receipt_parser/README.md

 4. The app shows whether the total matches the sum of all items.
 5. Click **Calculate** to download a CSV with each person’s total (tax distributed proportionally).

-> 💡 **Note**: If your receipt is longer than one page, use an online tool to flatten it into a single-page PDF.
+> 💡 **Note**: If your receipt is longer than one page, use an [online tool] to flatten it into a single-page PDF.
 Amazon Textract’s `AnalyzeExpense` does not currently support multi-page PDFs directly from memory.
+NOT SPONOSORED: (https://avepdf.com/convert-to-one-page-pdf)

 ---